Oportun Financial (NASDAQ:OPRT) Issues FY 2021 Earnings Guidance

-Oportun Financial (NASDAQ:OPRT) updated its FY 2021 earnings guidance on Thursday.
+Oportun Financial (NASDAQ:OPRT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 1.690-1.820 for the period.
-The company issued revenue guidance of $600 million-$605 million, compared to the consensus revenue estimate of $646.94 million.Oportun Financial also updated its FY21 guidance to $1.69 to $1.82 EPS.
+The company issued revenue guidance of $600 million-$605 million, compared to the consensus revenue estimate of $646.94 million.Oportun Financial also updated its Q2 2021 guidance to 0.030-0.070 EPS.

-Oportun Financial (NASDAQ:OPRT) last released its earnings results on Thursday, May 6th.
-The company reported $0.41 EPS for the quarter, topping analysts’ consensus estimates of $0.08 by $0.33.
-The firm had revenue of $135.30 million for the quarter, compared to analysts’ expectations of $146.13 million.
+Oportun Financial (NASDAQ:OPRT) last issued its earnings results on Thursday, May 6th.
+The company reported $0.41 EPS for the quarter, topping the consensus estimate of $0.08 by $0.33.
 Oportun Financial had a negative return on equity of 4.66% and a negative net margin of 4.98%.
-The company’s quarterly revenue was down 17.2% on a year-over-year basis.
-During the same period in the prior year, the firm posted ($0.04) earnings per share.
-As a group, sell-side analysts forecast that Oportun Financial will post -1.57 earnings per share for the current fiscal year.
+The business had revenue of $135.30 million during the quarter, compared to the consensus estimate of $146.13 million.
+During the same quarter last year, the company earned ($0.04) EPS.
+The firm’s revenue was down 17.2% compared to the same quarter last year.
+On average, analysts predict that Oportun Financial will post -1.57 EPS for the current fiscal year.

-In other news, major shareholder Greylock Xii Gp Llc sold 266,000 shares of the firm’s stock in a transaction on Wednesday, March 3rd.
+In other Oportun Financial news, insider Patrick Kirscht sold 2,500 shares of Oportun Financial stock in a transaction that occurred on Thursday, March 25th.
+The stock was sold at an average price of $19.75, for a total value of $49,375.00.
+Following the transaction, the insider now directly owns 143,539 shares of the company’s stock, valued at approximately $2,834,895.25.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, major shareholder Greylock Xii Gp Llc sold 266,000 shares of Oportun Financial stock in a transaction that occurred on Wednesday, March 3rd.
 The stock was sold at an average price of $16.90, for a total value of $4,495,400.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Patrick Kirscht sold 2,500 shares of Oportun Financial stock in a transaction on Thursday, March 25th.
-The stock was sold at an average price of $19.75, for a total value of $49,375.00.
-Following the completion of the sale, the insider now directly owns 143,539 shares of the company’s stock, valued at approximately $2,834,895.25.
 The disclosure for this sale can be found here.
-11.20% of the stock is owned by insiders.
+Company insiders own 11.20% of the company’s stock.

 Oportun Financial Corporation provides financial services in the United States.
 It offers personal loans, auto loans, and credit cards.
 The company serves customers online and over-the-phone, as well as through retail locations.
 Oportun Financial Corporation was founded in 2005 and is headquartered in San Carlos, California.